mmondics/aiops-z/README.md

 ### Turbonomic Wrap-up

-In this demonstration, you have seen some of the capabilities of Turbonomic Application Resource Management of an OpenShift on IBM zSystems cluster.
+In this demonstration, you have seen some of the capabilities of Turbonomic Application Resource Management of an OpenShift on IBM Z cluster.
 Turbonomic has many more capabilities that were not covered in this demonstration, which you can read more about in the [Turbonomic Documentation](https://www.ibm.com/docs/en/tarm/8.7.5?topic=documentation-getting-started) as well as in this [IBM article](https://developer.ibm.com/articles/understanding-application-resource-management-using-turbonomic/).

 ## IBM Cloud Pak for Watson AIOps